 A professor once explained marketing to me as having 2 parents — economics and psychology.
 Much of what I focus on in Hausman Marketing Letter is the psychology side of marketing.
-In fact, much of what you hear from marketers and social media types focus on only the psychology side.
+In fact, much of what you hear from marketers and social media types focuses on only the psychology side.
 But, there is a place for economics in marketing and there are markets where the economics side of marketing is dominant — just not the ones you think.

 Practical implications – the practical implication is that you need to convince consumers not only that your brand is the best candy bar for the money, but that a candy bar fills some innate need worth spending their money on.
 Just using a catchy slogan and celebrity to convince consumers they should buy a Snickers isn’t enough.

 Practical implications – if you have something not easily copied, you can sell it for a lot initially and slowly lower the price over time.
-Sales start to people willing to pay more and, once they’ve all bought, your lower prices convince other folks to buy your product.
+Sales start with people willing to pay more and, once they’ve all bought, you lower prices to convince other folks to buy your product.
 You can also use this in international trade — by selling at a higher price to affluent countries and lower prices to less affluent countries, such as happens in the pharmaceutical industry.

 Practical Implications – this explains why coupons and rebates work or why consumers will wait in long lines for discounts.